Skip to Main Content

 To learn more about intellectual property (IP) in general, read this open text book by IP experts: Introduction to Intellectual Property

-For business owners: Have you thought about what kind of IP protection you may need for your business?
-You can conduct a preliminary IP assessment to find it out.
-Complete a survey by following this USPTO's IP Awareness Assessment tool.
+For business owners: Have you considered what kind of IP protection your business may need?
+You can conduct a preliminary IP assessment using the Intellectual Property (IP) Identifier tool to find out.

 What can be patented?